 Gravity reduces operational overhead by enabling fast, cloud-native application deployments into restricted, on-premises environments.
 Deployments include security and Kubernetes operational best practices out-of-the-box in order to meet enterprise compliance requirements.

 Cloud infrastructure compliance specialist Gravitational Inc. today announced it’s selling a new packaging tool for Kubernetes that it claims will make it quick and easy to run the container orchestration software inside on-premises data centers.

 Taking the concept of snapshotting from virtualization, a new tool from Gravitational called Gravity allows users to create thousands of identical clusters to ease the pain of setting up and managing Kubernetes.

-Gravitational CTO, Sasha Klizhentas, discusses the challenges with delivering your SaaS application on-premise and provides some solutions to overcome those challenges.
-You can read more about Telekube at https://gravitational.com/telekube
+Gravitational CTO, Sasha Klizhentas, discusses the challenges with delivering your SaaS application on-premises and provides some solutions to overcome those challenges.
+You can read more about Gravity, (fka, Telekube) at https://gravitational.com/gravity

 After several years of deploying and running complex applications in some of the most secure, air-gapped data centers in the world, we put together this survival handbook for our customers (or potential customers) to help them evaluate, prepare and survive going on-prem.

 Kubernetes and containers are changing how applications are built, deployed, and managed.
 These distros are leading the charge.

 Software-as-a-service doesn’t work for everybody, an issue that Gravitational takes on with its managed Kubernetes service Telekube.